rust-random/rand/UPDATING.md

 We have a new crate: `rand_core`!
 This crate houses some important traits, `RngCore`, `BlockRngCore`, `SeedableRng` and `CryptoRng`, the error types, as well as two modules with helpers for implementations: `le` and `impls`.
-It is recommended that implementations of generators use the `rand_core` trait while other users use only the `rand` crate, which re-exports most parts of `rand_core`.
+It is recommended that implementations of generators use the `rand_core` crate while other users use only the `rand` crate, which re-exports most parts of `rand_core`.

 The `rand_derive` crate has been deprecated due to very low usage and